 Citizens Advice

-Despite this drop, you might be able to save money on your food bills by making a few small changes, like trying our sustainable food tips.
-Here are some other sources you may find useful.
+Even though price increases have slowed, many households are still feeling the impact when doing the weekly shop.
+You might be able to save money on your food bills by making a few small changes.
+Here are some sources you may find useful.

 Supermarket price comparisons with Which?